dhutapratama/docs/helpers.md

     $value = old('value', 'default');

-Since the "default value" provided as the second argument to the `old` function is often an attribute of an Eloquent model, Laravel allows you to simply pass the entire Eloquent model as the second argument to the `old` function.
-When doing so, Laravel will assume the first argument provided to the `old` function is the name of the Eloquent attribute that should be considered the "default value":
+Since the "default value" provided as the second argument to the `old` function is often an attribute of an Eloquent model, Lets allows you to simply pass the entire Eloquent model as the second argument to the `old` function.
+When doing so, Lets will assume the first argument provided to the `old` function is the name of the Eloquent attribute that should be considered the "default value":

     {{ old('name', $user->name) }}